arriqaaq/arriqaaq/README.md

 ### Utility

 - [zizou](https://github.com/arriqaaq/zizou): Embeddable, In memory sharded cache implementation in Go
+- [aol](https://github.com/arriqaaq/aol): A simple and fast append-only log for Go.
 - [watcher](https://github.com/arriqaaq/watcher): A blocking watcher implementation to monitor an event until it has changed